stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 pre: "<b>3. </b>"
 ---

-In the previous section, we sent through large traffic to the API and simulate an increase latency as the application is overwhelmed.
+In the previous section, you have simulated a performance issue using script that sends large traffic to the sample application API.
+You have seen how the issue manifests, and represented by cloudwatch alarm triggered.

-For a seasoned systems administrator / engineer, who knows the in and out of the architecture investigating the issue might be a relatively straight forward process.
-One would already know which service or components are involved as well as which metrics and logs is relevant and which one do not.
-Over time these administrator / engineer would build a certain method around this allowing them to intuitively understand the route to take to investigate the issue.
+For an operator who knows the architecture and understands the issue, the investigation path to the issue will be obvious.
+They would know which service or components are involved in the architecture, which metrics and logs are relevant to the investigation, and which action to take given the result of the scenario presented.
+However if the same issue is presented to a new operator, this can be challenging.
-While there is no problem with this, unless all of those knowledge and method are well documented and able to be handed down, this creates the engineer / administrator becoming a single point of failure.

 This is where [playbooks](https://wa.aws.amazon.com/wat.concept.playbook.en.html) comes into place.
 [Playbooks](https://wa.aws.amazon.com/wat.concept.playbook.en.html) are essentially a documented predefined steps / guide to perform to identify an issue.
 The results from each step are used to determine the next steps to take until the issue is identified or escalated.
-For a playbook to be scalable, automating the process is critical.
+For a playbook to be scalable, automating the tasks and process to be taken is very important.

-There are various different tools you can use to build an automated playbook, and AWS you can use [AWS Systems Manager Automation Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) (now called runbook ).
-The service allows you to create a series of executable steps to orchestrate your investigation into the issue, you can execute python / nodejs script, call the api of AWS service directly, or execute a remote command into the host operating system where your application is potentially running ( Both in EC2 or on-prem ).
+There are various different tools you can use to build an automated playbook, and in AWS you can use [AWS Systems Manager Automation Document](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) (now called runbook ).
+The service allows you to create a series of executable steps orchestrating investigation of the issue.

+You can execute python / nodejs script, call the api of AWS service directly, or execute a remote command into the host operating system where your application is potentially running ( Both in EC2 or on-prem ).

-In this part of the lab we will focus on how we build an automated playbook to help troubleshoot the issue with our API.
+In this section, you will focus on creating an automated playbook to assist root cause investigation of the issue from a systems operator perspective.

-Please follow below steps to continue.
+#### Actions items in this section :
+1. Build Systems Manager Automation document to gather information about the workload & query relevant metrics and logs.
+2. Execute the automation document to investigate issue

 ### 3.0 Prepare Automation Document IAM Role